 “I’d Like to Have an Argument, Please” – An Innovation Message from Monty Python

-Recently Inc. magazine ran a clever article by Jeff Hayden, The Monty Python Guide to Running a Business, spinning business lessons for entrepreneurs from classic sketches by Monty Python’s Flying Circus, the iconic British comedy team.
+A while back, Jeff Hayden wrote a clever article for Inc.: The Monty Python Guide to Running a Business, spinning business lessons from classic sketches by Monty Python’s Flying Circus, the legendary British comedy team.

-Not among Jeff Hayden’s top ten “business advice by Monty Python” selections was my #1 choice: The Argument Clinic.
-One of Monty Python’s most popular comedy sketches, I believe this skit also does a great job portraying the ideal business environment to kill innovation and creativity!
-Have a look…
+I was surprised that Jeff Hayden’s top ten “business advice by Monty Python” selections didn’t include my #1 choice: The Argument Clinic, one of Monty Python’s most popular comedy sketches ever.
+I believe this skit also does a great job portraying the ideal business environment… for killing innovation and creativity, that is!
+Have a look:

 Indeed, Sony provided a clear counterexample to Apple.
 It had a consumer electronics division that made sleek products and a music division with beloved artists (including Bob Dylan).
 But because each division tried to protect its own interests, the company as a whole never got its act together to produce an end-to-end service.

-Time spent by workers, managers, departments, business divisions, etc. on internal arguments and other infighting is time not spent fighting competitors outside the company.
-Time wasted developing innovations in self-preservation, co-worker character assassination, triangulation and other manipulative office politics is time not spent innovating new products, marketing messages and other creative solutions, to say nothing about the serious business costs and personal consequences of such dysfunctional behavior.
+Time spent by workers, managers, departments, business divisions, etc. on internal arguments and other infighting is time not spent battling competitors outside the company.
+Time wasted developing “innovations” in self-preservation, co-worker character assassination and other manipulative office politics is time not spent innovating new products, effective marketing messages and other creative solutions.
+The business costs and negative personal consequences of such dysfunctional behavior are massive.

 Hmm, I think this article has gotten a bit too serious.
-Let’s close, then, with one more Pythonesque “business lesson,” this time regarding customer service gone wrong!
+Let’s close, then, with one more Monty Python “business lesson,” this time regarding customer service gone very wrong!

-One Response to “I’d Like to Have an Argument, Please” – An Innovation Message from Monty Python
+One thought on ““I’d Like to Have an Argument, Please” – An Innovation Message from Monty Python

 Leave a Reply